Meet the Maker

 Nicole Walsh: A Santa Cruz Surfer Making Big Waves in Wine

-Nicole Walsh of Ser Winery is making a splash crafting super rare wines from rugged coastal terrain.
+Nicole Walsh of Ser Winery is making a splash crafting super rare, single varietal wines from rugged coastal terrain.

 A headshot of Logan Davis, a blog author.